e-Reese/schrodingers-watchdog/config/README.md

 ### Important: track_child_processes

 This setting enables tracking of child processes spawned by applications like browsers and editors.

+**macOS .app Bundle Behavior:**
+When using `.app` bundles with `track_child_processes` or `use_unique_profile` enabled, the launcher automatically finds and executes the actual binary inside the .app bundle (e.g., `/Applications/Visual Studio Code.app/Contents/MacOS/Electron`).
+This provides better control over arguments and ensures all child processes with the isolated profile are properly tracked.

 **How it works (Snapshot Mode):**
 1. Takes a BEFORE snapshot of all running processes before launching the service